North Korea fires two projectiles into sea off eastern coast: South Korea

 North Korea decries such exercises as a rehearsal for war aimed at toppling its leadership.

 The projectiles were fired at dawn on Saturday from the area around the northeastern city of Hamhung, South Korea’s Joint Chiefs of Staff said in a statement.

-Hamhung is known to have a solid-fuel rocket engine production site.
+Large solid-fuel rocket engines for North Korea’s ballistic missile program are most likely being produced at a factory complex in Hamhung, monitoring group 38 North said last year.
+Hamhung also has a testing site for those engines.

-Reporting by Ju-min Park and Joyce Lee; Editing by G Crosse and Sandra Maler
+Reporting by Ju-min Park and Joyce Lee; additional reporting by Idrees Ali and David Brunnstrom in Washington; Editing by G Crosse and Sandra Maler